h2oai/steam/docs/StandaloneInstall.md

 		# Link Bob to preparation workgroup; link Jim to production workgroup
 		./steam link identity bob workgroup preparation
 		./steam link identity jim workgroup production

-### Stopping the Steam Database

-Use Ctrl+C in each of the Steam, Compilation Service, and postgres terminal windows to stop the services end your session.

 ## Using H2O with Steam